Fundamental plot development

-The four C’s of writing
+The four C’s of storytelling

 The high point of the story.
 The punch line.
 They argue.
 She grabs a lamp off the nightstand, and in a fit of blinding rage, she coldcocks him over the head.
 He falls to the floor, unconscious and bleeding.
 Meanwhile the neighbors heard them fighting and called the cops.
 The police soon arrive and bust down the door.
 He’s lying dead on the floor while his blood, and her fingerprints, are all over the lamp.

 So there you have it.
 The four basic components of plot development and storytelling.
 What you put into them is up to you, and the possibilities are endless.